-- 1. Academic misconduct is any activity that may compromise the academic integrity of the university, or subvert the educational process.
-Examples of academic misconduct include, but are not limited to, - Violating course rules as contained in the course syllabus or other information provided to the student; violating program regulations as established by departmental committees and made available to students; - b.
-Knowingly providing or receiving information from others during examinations; or possessing or using unauthorized materials during examinations; - c.
-Knowingly providing or using assistance in the laboratory, on field work, in scholarship, or on a course assignment when said work was to be completed individually; - d.
-Submitting plagiarized work for an academic requirement.
+Academic misconduct is any activity that may compromise the academic integrity of the university, or subvert the educational process.
+Examples of academic misconduct include, but are not limited to,

+- Violating course rules as contained in the course syllabus or other information provided to the student; violating program regulations as established by departmental committees and made available to students; - Knowingly providing or receiving information from others during examinations; or possessing or using unauthorized materials during examinations; - Knowingly providing or using assistance in the laboratory, on field work, in scholarship, or on a course assignment when said work was to be completed individually; - Submitting plagiarized work for an academic requirement.
 Plagiarism is the representation of another's work or ideas as one's own whether intentional or unintentional; it includes the unacknowledged paraphrasing or word-for-word use of another person's work, and/or the inappropriate unacknowledged use of another person's ideas.
 Each student is responsible for understanding plagiarism and the consequences of committing plagiarism.
-The Viterbo University Library offers information about plagiarism and how it can be avoided.
-Viterbo graduate students are strongly encouraged to complete an online tutorial on avoiding plagiarism, which is available at www.indiana.edu/~istd. - e.
-Submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted to satisfy requirements for another course or academic requirement, without permission of either the instructor of the course for which the work is being submitted or the supervising authority for the academic requirement; - f.
-Falsifying or fabricating laboratory results, research results, or any other assignments; - g.
-Serving as, or enlisting the assistance of a substitute for a student in the taking of examinations; - h.
-Altering grades or marks in an effort to change the earned grade or credit; - i.
-Altering university forms or records, or using such forms or records with authorization; or - j.
-Engaging in activities that unfairly place other students at a disadvantage, such as taking, hiding, or altering resource material, or manipulating a grading system. - 2.
-The faculty member who suspects a student of academic misconduct shall follow these steps.
-The faculty member shall notify the student in writing of the allegation.
-The faculty member shall also contact the program director and the vice president for academic affairs office to notify that office that the student is involved in an allegation of academic misconduct and to discover if the student has previously violated the academic integrity policy.
+The Viterbo University library offers information about plagiarism and how it can be avoided.
+Viterbo students are strongly encouraged to complete an online tutorial on avoiding plagiarism, which is available atwww.indiana.edu/~istd. - Submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted to satisfy requirements for another course or academic requirement, without permission of either the instructor of the course for which the work is being submitted or the supervising authority for the academic requirement; - Falsifying or fabricating laboratory results, research results, or any other assignments; - Serving as, or enlisting the assistance of a substitute for a student in the taking of examinations; - Altering grades or marks in an effort to change the earned grade or credit; - Altering university forms or records, or using such forms or records without authorization; or

+• Engaging in activities that unfairly place other students at a disadvantage, such as taking, hiding, or altering resource material, or manipulating a grading system.

+A faculty member who suspects a student of academic misconduct shall follow these steps.

+- Notify the student in writing of the allegation. - Contact the program director (graduate program) and /or the department chair or dean of the school (undergraduate program) - Contact the vice president for academic affairs to notify that office that the student is involved in an allegation of academic misconduct and to discover if the student has previously violated the academic integrity policy.